Pushkr/Apache-Spark-Hands-On/spark/SparkWithScala.md

       similarly output of 2nd partition will be = (35,5)
       function `(a,b) => (a._1 + b._1,a._2+b._2)' will operate on (10,4) and (35,5) producing result = (45,9)

+  - foreach(func) - applies provided function to each element of RDD

   - count() - returns number of elements in RDD